 That’s why I did what I did

-• In the weeks of study, prayer, and wrestling the spreadsheets for the schedules, there were many times I wanted to leave it alone and go back to another schedule.
+• In the weeks of study, prayer, and wrestling with the spreadsheets for the schedules, there were many times I wanted to leave it alone and go back to another schedule that was already finished.

 • But it seemed the Lord wouldn’t let me.

-• That is no claim of perfection or total correctness—but perhaps a useful voice into the great universal conversations about the Bible.
+• That is no claim of perfection or total correctness—but perhaps this version will serve as a useful voice into the great universal conversations about the Bible.

 • I do think this order is historically valid and thematically more so than some others and I trust it will give new insight to readers.